AquIce/Entropia/README.md

     - [ ] Unary operators
       - [ ] !
   - [ ] Switch
-- [ ] Add concept of subEnv to allow scoping variables
+- [ ] Add concept of subEnv to allow scoping variables (add scope attribute to fn, if, for, ...)
 - [x] Make parenthesis precedence
 - [ ] Edit get_operator_return_type to not only checking left (could allow this: let a: i8 = 1 + 1024)
 - [ ] Add other operators